 How fast the signs of frostbite develop depends on the air temperature, wind-chill factor, and how well the affected body part is protected.
 It’s possible to get frostbite within minutes during extremely cold conditions.

 Mild frostbite (frostnip) makes the skin look white or waxy but the colour returns once the skin is warm again.
-Once thawed, the skin might turn red and it could take a while for the redness to go away.
+Once thawed, the skin might turn red and form blisters, and it could take a while for the redness to go away.

 Severe frostbite begins with white or waxy-looking skin, but the colour becomes grey or bluish as the damage progresses.
 The cold feeling disappears and is replaced with numbness, and blisters might form.
 At this point, it’s very easy to cause other damage besides the actual freezing.
 For example, because you might have lost feeling in a foot that is frostbitten, you might not feel blisters forming and breaking.
 A frozen finger could break easily in a fall, and skin can burn very easily if it’s not warmed up properly.